gaglalli16-cv/computer-vision-portfolio/README.md

 # Computer Vision Portfolio — Gagandeep Kaur

-I am a Master’s student in Computer Vision with a background in Computer Science and experience in industrial automation systems.
+I am a Master's student in Computer Vision with a background in Computer Science and experience in industrial automation systems.
 This repository contains selected computer vision projects completed as part of academic coursework and independent study.
 ---
 ## Projects

 ### 1. Wildlife Species Image Classification